haskell/haskell-language-server/README.md

 ## Editor Integration

-Note to editor integrators: there is now a haskell-language-server-wrapper executable, which is installed alongside the haskell-language-server executable.
+Note to editor integrators: there is a haskell-language-server-wrapper executable, which is installed alongside the haskell-language-server executable.
 When this is invoked in the project root directory, it attempts to work out the GHC version used in the project, and then launch the matching haskell-language-server executable.

-All of the editor integrations assume that you have already installed haskell-language-server (see above) and that the installation script put the haskell-language-server binary in your path (usually `~/.local/bin` or `~/.cabal/bin` on linux and macOS).
+All of the editor integrations assume that you have already installed haskell-language-server (see above) and that the installation script put the haskell-language-server binary in your path (usually `~/.local/bin` or `~/.cabal/bin` on linux and macOS and `%APPDATA%\cabal\bin` in windows).

 ### Using haskell-language-server with Emacs